-Next, we consider Erd\H{o}s-R\'{e}nyi random graphs~\citep{ER59} shown in the middle column of~\figref{graphs:distance}.
-The average distance $\avg{d}$ and the diameter $d_{\rm max}$ of random graphs, and also small-world networks~\citep{WS98}, scale as $\cmp{\log n}$~\citep{New18c}.
-This can be observed as a straight line on semi-logarithmic plots in~\figref{graphs:distance}, whereas any upward concave function would imply scaling faster than $\cmp{\log n}$.
-Notice that the spanning trees computed with the breadth-first search algorithm best retain the distances in random graphs, while both the average distance $\avg{d}$ and the diameter $d_{\rm max}$ appear to scale as $\cmp{\log n}$, at least for moderate number of nodes $n\leq 10^4$.
-In contrast, the distances between the nodes of the spanning trees computed with the Kruskal's algorithm scale faster than $\cmp{\log n}$ (see also~\figref{graphs:cov} and discussion below).
+Next, we consider Erd\H{o}s-R\'{e}nyi random graphs~\cite{ER59} shown in the middle column of~\figref{graphs:distance}.
+The average distance $\avg{d}$ and the diameter $d_{\rm max}$ of random graphs, and also small-world networks~\cite{WS98}, scale as $\cmp{\log n}$~\cite{New18c}.
+This can be observed as a straight line on semi-logarithmic plots in~\figref{graphs:distance}, whereas any upward concave function would imply a faster scaling than $\cmp{\log n}$.
+Notice that the spanning trees computed with the breadth-first search algorithm best preserve the distances in random graphs, while both the average distance $\avg{d}$ and the diameter $d_{\rm max}$ appear to scale as $\cmp{\log n}$, at least for a moderate number of nodes $n\leq 10^4$.
+In contrast, the distances between the nodes of the spanning trees computed with Kruskal's algorithm scale faster than $\cmp{\log n}$ (see also~\figref{graphs:cov} and the discussion alongside).

-Last, we consider Barab\'{a}si-Albert scale-free graphs~\citep{BA99} shown in the right column of~\figref{graphs:distance}.
-The average distance $\avg{d}$ and the diameter $d_{\rm max}$ of scale-free graphs scale as $\cmp{\log n/\log\log n}$~\citep{CH03}, while such graphs are usually called ultra small-world~\citep{Bar16}.
+Last, we consider Barab\'{a}si-Albert scale-free graphs~\cite{BA99} shown in the right column of~\figref{graphs:distance}.
+The average distance $\avg{d}$ and the diameter $d_{\rm max}$ of scale-free graphs scale as $\cmp{\log n/\log\log n}$~\cite{CH03}, while such graphs are usually called ultra small-world~\cite{Bar16}.
 Note that $\cmp{\log n/\log\log n}$ is indistinguishable from $\cmp{\log n}$ for $n\leq 10^4$, thus this scaling can again be observed as a straight line on semi-logarithmic plots in~\figref{graphs:distance}.
-The spanning trees computed with both the breadth-first search algorithm and the Kruskal's algorithm well retain the distances between the nodes of scale-free graphs and appear to scale as $\cmp{\log n}$.
-On the other hand, the distances between the nodes of the spanning trees computed with the Prim's algorithm can be more than five times larger than the distances in scale-free graphs, \eg $\avg{d}=15.42$ and $d_{\rm max}=36.6$ compared to $3.51$ and $5.64$ for graphs with $n=6\,561$ nodes.
+The spanning trees computed with both the breadth-first search algorithm and Kruskal's algorithm well retain the distances between the nodes of scale-free graphs and appear to scale as $\cmp{\log n}$.
+On the other hand, the distances between the nodes of the spanning trees computed with Prim's algorithm can be more than five times larger than the distances in scale-free graphs (\eg $\avg{d}=15.42$ and $d_{\rm max}=36.60$ compared to $3.51$ and $5.64$ for graphs with $n=6\,561$ nodes).